A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

 Companies that have never used website analytics often shy away from the subject.
-Tracking and interpreting analytical data seems too complicated and time-consuming to add to their already overloaded plate of things to do.
+Tracking and interpreting analytical data seems too complicated and time-consuming to add to their already overloaded plate.
 On top of other responsibilities, staring at a sea of data points and metrics doesn’t sound too appealing.
 But in reality, monitoring website analytics doesn’t always have to be a full-time job.

 Most analytics services are free or affordable and can offer any level of insight that your company has time to focus on.
 Being able to see concrete data about consumer behavior on a website allows the business owner to tailor how they interact and what they offer as a company.
 Analytics also offers clues as to what is working and what is not working within a company’s online presence, making it easier to solve what is not effective.
-At the end of the day, analytics provide insights on what the customer wants, an integral aspect that should be the ultimate focus of the company.
+Analytics provide insights into what the customer wants, an integral aspect that should be the company’s ultimate focus.

 Still not convinced?
 Below we have outlined the top five data metrics to look for when starting your analytics account, and why they matter.